ZalorCakeLord/starter-restaurant-reservation/README.md

 # Capstone: Restaurant Reservation System

-A fully functional restaurant reservation system written in React.js, communicating with a backend server running on Node.js, which itself communicates with a GRESQL database.
+A fully functional restaurant reservation system written in React.js, communicating with a backend server running on Node.js, which itself communicates with a PostGreSQL database.

 Features: